 Wood is different—it's solely a medium of subtraction.
 That's why I say that the process of shaping a bowl for me is a process of discovery.
-98% of the wood will be removed.
+As much as 98% of the wood will be removed.

 So rather than try to exert my interests on a bowl, I come to the piece of wood to look.
 If I were to stretch a metaphor—to listen.

 If you look in the third picture on the lower left of the rim you'll see a beautiful circle of grain, and if you follow it back to the first picture, you'll see where the tree had a little branch that grew over.